Green eMotion project

 Green eMotion was a four-year EU project to promote electromobility in Europe, which was officially launched in Brussels on 31 March 2011.

-Commission will provide a total of €24 million in funding to support the project.
-According to the EU Commissioner for Transport, Siim Kallas, Green eMotion aims to link the currently ongoing regional and national electromobility initiatives, apply their results, and compare the different technology approaches, to support the best possible solutions for the European market.
-This platform will allow for co-operation among the various players and promote both new, high-quality transportation services and convenient payment systems for the users of electric vehicles.
-Thus, the commission is paving the way for the creation of a mass market for electric vehicles in the EU.
-In selected demonstration regions, 43 project partners, including industrial enterprises and automotive companies, power utilities, municipal governments and universities, as well as testing and research institutions, are studying the conditions to make that goal a reality.
-Green eMotion is part of the Transport 2050 Roadmap, an EU strategy paper that strives to bring about a 60% reduction in CO_{2} emissions from road transportation by the year 2050.
+Commission provided a total of €24 million in funding to support the project.
+Siim Kallas, aimed to link the currently ongoing regional and national electromobility initiatives, where they applied their results, and compared the different technology approaches, to support the best possible solutions for the European market.
+The platform allowed for co-operation among the various players and promote both new, high-quality transportation services and convenient payment systems for the users of electric vehicles.
+Overall, the commission paved the way for the creation of a mass market for electric vehicles in the EU.
+In selected demonstration regions, 43 project partners, including industrial enterprises and automotive companies, power utilities, municipal governments and universities, as well as testing and research institutions, studied the conditions to get information on the main goal.
+Green eMotion was part of the Transport 2050 Roadmap, an EU strategy paper that strives to bring about a 60% reduction in CO_{2} emissions from road transportation by the year 2050.

 The project

-As part of the Green eMotion project, the project partners are conducting research to determine the conditions that must be fulfilled to ensure the smooth, cross-border use of electric vehicles.
-The initiative is particularly focused on developing uniform, Europe-wide processes, standards and IT solutions: which will make it possible for users of electric vehicles to have easy access to charging infrastructures and related services throughout Europe.
-Aside from issues such as connection technology and compatibility with different charging stations, the initiative is also focused on solving economic questions, such as the problem-free billing of charging services with different power utilities or grid operators within the participating countries, also on a cross-border basis.
+As part of the Green eMotion project, the project partners conducted research to determine the conditions to fulfilled and ensure the smooth, cross-border use of electric vehicles.
+The initiative particularly focused on developing uniform, Europe-wide processes, standards and IT solutions: which attempted to make it possible for users of electric vehicles to have easy access to charging infrastructures and related services throughout Europe.
+Aside from issues such as connection technology and compatibility with different charging stations, the initiative also focused on solving economic questions, such as the problem-free billing of charging services with different power utilities or grid operators within the participating countries, also on a cross-border basis.

 The ten demonstration regions defined in the project had more than 2,500 charging stations in practical operation at the end of 2011, so as to allow for representative data collection.
 Green eMotion will combine the experiences collected in the previous local approaches of individual demonstration regions within a comprehensive European model test to evaluate the basic conditions for cross-border electro-mobility.
 In addition to researching the options for using electric passenger vehicles, Green eMotion will also study the use of bi-wheeled vehicles and busses, including both purely electric models and hybrid models.